Fraser's Magazine: Editors

 In its early years, the publisher James Fraser (no relation to Hugh) played a role in soliciting contributors and preparing the magazine for the press.
 After James Fraser's death in 1841 the magazine was acquired by George William Nickisson, and in 1847 by John William Parker.
 In 1863, Thomas and William Longman took over all of Parker's business.
 Its last notable editor was James Anthony Froude (1860–1874).
 In 1882, Fraser's Magazine was renamed Longman's Magazine, and was popularised and reduced in cost to sixpence.

 Contributors

-Among the contributors were Thomas Carlyle, William Makepeace Thackeray, Thomas Medwin, James Hogg, William Mudford, Janet Ross and John Stuart Mill.
+Among the contributors were Thomas Carlyle, William Makepeace Thackeray, Frances Power Cobbe, Thomas Medwin, James Hogg, William Mudford, Janet Ross and John Stuart Mill.
 The 1835 group portrait by Maclise misleads in that David Brewster, Samuel Taylor Coleridge, John Gibson Lockhart and Robert Southey, while included, were not substantial contributors.
 Others who were active at that period were Percival Banks, T. C. Croker, John Galt, John Abraham Heraud, E. V. Kenealy, David Macbeth Moir, Francis Mahony, Robert Willmott and Thomas Wright.
 Another contributor was William Jardine Smith.